Hockey East: Men's Championships

 The Hockey East Championship Game has been held in Boston since 1987.
 Originally held at the Boston Garden, it moved to TD Garden in 1996.
 Prior to moving to Boston, the first two men's Hockey East championships were held in Providence, Rhode Island at the Providence Civic Center.

 The semifinal and final games are held on consecutive nights in mid-March at TD Garden.
-The quarterfinal round takes place the previous weekend.
-The top eight teams in the league advance to the quarterfinal round, which is a best 2-out-of-3 series with all games played at the higher seed's rink.
-There have been two cases where the #8 seed won on the #1 team's ice.
+The quarterfinal round takes place the previous weekend, and the opening round is the midweek prior to the quarterfinals.
+Eight teams in the league advance to the quarterfinal round.
+In the opening round, seeds six, seven, and eight host seeds 11, 10, and nine, respectively.
+After a reseeding, the top three seeds host the winners of the Opening Round while the four seed hosts the five seed in the Quarterfinals.